Ming tombs: Layout

 The siting of the Ming dynasty imperial tombs was carefully chosen according to Feng Shui (geomancy) principles.
-According to these, bad spirits and evil winds descending from the North must be deflected; therefore, an arc-shaped valley area at the foot of the Jundu Mountains, north of Beijing, was selected.
+According to these, bad spirits and evil winds descending from the North must be deflected; therefore, an arc-shaped valley area at the foot of the Tianshou Mountain, north of Beijing, was selected.
 This 40 km2 area—enclosed by the mountains in a pristine, quiet valley full of dark earth, tranquil water and other necessities as per Feng Shui—would become the necropolis of the Ming dynasty.